developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/mgmt/index.md

 ---
 title: Device Management
 layout: guide.html
-product: Zebra Device Tracker
+product: Device Tracker
 productversion: '3.0'
 ---

 ## Overview
-Zebra Device Tracker is a role-based solution in which administrators and managers possess additional features and functionality.
+Device Tracker is a role-based solution in which administrators and managers possess additional features and functionality.

 ## Administrator/Manager Login
 Administrators and managers are required to login to view and perform actions based on their respective role.
-Zebra Device Tracker supports a single session for each user login and does not support multiple login sessions.
+Device Tracker supports a single session for each user login and does not support multiple login sessions.
 If an admin/manager logs in to multiple browser sessions or devices using the same user login, the login sessions are automatically terminated after a period of time.

 To login as administrator or manager:
-1. Launch the Zebra Device Tracker app.
+1. Launch the Device Tracker app.
 2. If the Check-out feature is enabled, scan a barcode to check-out the device.
 3. Tap the options menu at the top right and select **Admin/Manager Login.**
 4. Enter the administrator or manager login credentials.